 Next Steps

 Further down the road, what could most certainly be of great value and results for this project is the applicatioin of machine learning for pattern recongition of more intricate, hidden positioning logic inherent to P&ID visualizations, by means of which more rules can be derived.
-Furthermore, machine learning algorithms could well be applied for the positioning of the vertices themselves, using computer power to iterate over the progressive enhancement process for thousands if not millions of times in what a human would take days or even months to programm.
+Furthermore, machine learning algorithms could well be applied for the positioning of the vertices themselves, using computer power to iterate over the progressive enhancement process for thousands if not millions of times in what a human would take days or even months to program.